secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 - Delegation rules:
   - Incidents classified with either S1, P1, S2, or P2 should only be delegated to team members available in the current sunny region.
   - All other incidents can be assigned to any team member not on PTO in any region.
 - Sometimes, team members are working on a high-priority assignment and are temporarily unavailable for delegation.
-If those team members get a delegation they should contact a manager to re-assign the incident.
+If those team members get a delegation, they should contact a manager to re-assign the incident.
-- The On-Call Engineer is the last failsave if no other team member is available to work on high-urgency incidents.
+- The On-Call Engineer is the last resort if no other team member is available to work on high-urgency incidents.

 ### Triage Process